 If you were in a rear-end collision where your vehicle was the one in the rear, you might be wondering if you are automatically at fault.
-Many people assume that the rear car in a rear-end collision is always at fault, but that is not true.
-There are many circumstances where the driver of the vehicle in front is found to be at fault.
+Many people would assume so, but this isn’t always the case.
+There are many circumstances where the car in front is at fault.

-If the other driver was talking on the phone, texting, eating, fiddling with the sound system, turning around to talk to someone in the back seat, or engaging in any kind of distracting behavior that interfered with the driver’s ability to pay attention to the road, then that driver might be at fault.
-That’s especially true if the driver was driving erratically, drifting across lanes, or otherwise making unpredictable or unexpected moves.
+If the other driver was talking on the phone, texting, eating, fiddling with the radio, or engaging in any other kind of distracted behavior, that driver may be at fault.
+This is especially true if the driver was driving erratically, drifting across lanes, or making unpredictable/unexpected moves.

 The Other Driver Was Drunk or Impaired